H4rfu1/mp3-playlist-maker-using-shell-script/README.md

 it will also generate numbered list [ playlist.txt ].

 How to use:
-- copy scan.sh to folder scan
+- copy scan.sh to folder location of mp3 music
 - add permission executable using command : sudo chmod u+x scan.sh
-- run shell script : ./scan.sh
+- run shell script using command : ./scan.sh

 it will generate file playlist.m3u and playlist.txt